HomelessPhD/AR_Puzzles/PZL3/README.md

 ![Snow HIll MD12 - ZIP 21863](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/MD12.png)

 Another interesting idea about this picture - "21863" missing the "0".
 In other words - it is a date: 2018\06\03 that could be interpreted as Arweave ICO date for example, that also give "date", "2018", "fund", "zero", "null", "0.73" (the price at ico) keys.
+Here the missed "0" could also point to the 0 block (ZERO block - the initial block in AR chain).

 P.S.
 There is Snow Hill streat (?) very close to the ARweave HeadQuarters in London - so it could point us to this location or the SnowHill itself ("head", "main", "home" or maybe "sh" for "bash" etc.)